jMetal/jMetalPy/README.md

 ![jMetal architecture](resources/without_getter_setter.png)

-Only in the case that we want to implement additional logic in the accesses to the attributes we define getter/setter methods, **but always through the use of the property annotation or the property function**:
+Only when we want to implement additional logic in the accesses to the attributes we define getter/setter methods, **but always by using the property annotation or the ***property*** function**:

 ![jMetal architecture](resources/property_annotation.png)
 ![jMetal architecture](resources/property_functional.png)

-By using property, we continue to access the attributes directly:
+By using ***property***, we continue to access the attributes directly:

 ![jMetal architecture](resources/good_access.png)

-Do not use getter/setter methods without the property annotation or the property function:
+Do not use getter/setter methods without the *property* annotation or the *property* function:

 ![jMetal architecture](resources/with_getter_setter.png)